WHAT IS DEEP ?

-DEEP stands for Dunbar Earthquake and Emergency Preparation.
+DEEP stands for Dunbar Earthquake and Emergency Preparedness.
 The DEEP program is a citizen’s grass roots effort to ensure our community is able to take care of ourselves after a disaster.

 Watch DEEP DSH Training Exercise on Global News